wilbcn/Splunk/Splunk-Cloud-HomeLab.md

 - I have now configured an AWS EC2 Windows instance to simulate an endpoint used by an end-user for daily tasks.
 The Splunk Universal Forwarder (UF) is installed on this instance to continuously collect and forward log data—including system events and user activity—directly to Splunk Cloud.

 ### 2. Configure Universal Forwader on Linux End-Point
+In this section, I explain how I configured a Universal Forwarder on an EC2 instance running Linux Ubuntu.
+This instance was also setup before hand in an isolated VPC and subnet, with security group rules to allow only ssh access from my IP address.

+### 2.1.
+Configure a new admin user
+For our Linux instance, I decided to create a new dedicated admin user (splunkadmin) instead of the default ubuntu user.
+This was mostly to gain more experience with Linux user management, but also is a good security practice instead of directly using the default system user for administrative tasks.

+-

+### 2.2.
+Linux universal forwarder

 ### 3. Carry out basic searches